RuneAudio/Docs/docs/quick-start/sd-card-setup-windows.md

 # Flashing the SD Card using Windows

-> [INFO] This part of the guide assumes that you already done the first part of the [Quick start guide](quick-start-guide.md).
+> [INFO] This part of the guide assumes that you already followed the first part of the [Quick start guide](quick-start-guide.md).

 ## Intro

 The SD card will be the home for your unit's Operating System.
 This installation will flash the RuneOS onto the card, along with formatting the card to a bootable state.
 This is different than copying the image onto the drive, but similar and almost as easy.

-> [INFO] You are encouraged to remove all other USB devices at this time to avoid confusion during flashing.
+> [INFO] We recommend removing all other USB devices at this time to avoid confusion during flashing.

 ## Procedure using USB Image Tool